Measuring Social Biases in Grounded Vision and Language Embeddings: Related Work

 \section{Related Work}

 Models that compute word embeddings are widespread \citep{mikolov2013distributed,devlin2018bert,peters2018deep,radford2018GPT}.
-Given their importance, measuring the biases present in such models is critical. \cite{caliskan2017semantics} introduce the Word Embedding Assocation Test, WEAT, based on the Implicit Association Test, IAT, to measure biases in word embeddings.
+Given their importance, measuring the presence of harmful social biases in such models is critical. \citet{caliskan2017semantics} introduce the Word Embedding Association Test, WEAT, based on the Implicit Association Test, IAT, to measure biases in word embeddings.
 WEAT measures social biases using multiple tests that pair target concepts, \eg gender, with attributes, \eg careers and families.

-\cite{may2019measuringbias} generalize WEAT to biases in sentence embeddings, introducing the Sentence Encoder Association Test (SEAT). \cite{tan2019assessing} generalize SEAT to contextualized word representations, \eg the encoding of a word in context in the sentence.
+\citet{may2019measuringbias} generalize WEAT to biases in sentence embeddings, introducing the Sentence Encoder Association Test (SEAT). \citet{tan2019assessing} generalize SEAT to contextualized word representations, \eg the encoding of a word in context in the sentence; \cite{zhao2019gender} also evaluated gender bias in contexutal embeddings from ELMo.
 These advances are incorporated into the grounded metrics developed here, by measuring the bias of word embeddings, sentence embeddings, as well as contextualized word embeddings.